 -

 Be aware of regional variations: While the meaning of domingo is consistent across Spanish-speaking countries, there may be regional variations in how it is used or celebrated.
-For example, some regions may have unique traditions or festivals that take place on Sundays.
+To give you an idea, some regions may have unique traditions or festivals that take place on Sundays.

 -